Sunday 14 July 2024

 My years in education brought home how much our young people have lost as our society forgets its relationship with the natural world.
 Will this lead to a society that is ignorant of nature?
 It has certainly distanced itself from the devastating impact we have had upon it, so perhaps.
 It is true I have been dismayed by the lack of interest shown by young people I have taught in sustainability, plastics in the environment, ocean acidification and climate change and even just being out of doors.
 But when I witness the wonder shown by a small child as a pill bug unrolls from its little segmented marble, or when they see the caterpillar miraculously become a chrysalis, I know it is recoverable.
 Indeed, we must keep trying.
 The alternative is unthinkable.

 My own son has been brought up with Nature, land and sea.
 His curiosity was indulged at every opportunity, visiting amazing places, learning to scuba dive, joining scouts, meeting and talking with ecologists and naturalists from an early age.
-I knew he was 'hooked' the day he came in from the garden and told me how some of the little wolf spiders were carrying tiny snail shells instead of egg cases.
-So, what about those who have missed those opportunities, who have been shut down by fear, or lured by the comfort of minimum effort, and cannot be persuaded to look up from their smart phones?
-How do we reach them?
+I knew he was 'hooked' the day he came in from the garden and told me how some of the little wolf spiders were carrying tiny snail shells instead of egg cases: We sat and searched the internet for information on this and he was delighted when we found an old paper that noted this phenomenon, with reference to the 'strong maternal instincts' of these wolf spiders.

 When I think about social media and consider how it can corrupt, misinform and ensnare, I temper my thoughts by considering its ability to influence, enchant and educate.
 If they won't come out to meet nature, we must take it to them.
 So why give our children these powerful and poorly-understood tools, only to complain about how they use it?
 If we gave a child a hammer and no instructions, they would probably destroy something with it long before it occurred to them to build something with it.
 We must be ready with materials to use, be prepared to show them what can be done, what is achievable, accessible, and be confident in our answers when they ask 'why?'.
 Only then, can we tempt them out into the real, authentic world and all its wonders.